jncraton/gclean/readme.md

 Strips the size of Gmail messages by removing attachements and/or converting messages to plain text.
 Behavior is controlled by assigning labels to messages.

+Note that this process is not lossless.
+Data permanently removed in order to simplify messages for both storage and export.
+I use this to allow me to save more messages and speed up the process of backing up my Gmail account.

+I offer no guarantees that this won't destroy your data.
+Use at your own risk.

 ## Usage

 1. Create config.py (see config.example.py)